weidagang/tips/README.md

 `tips` is a `man` like shell command with contents synchronized with github repo.

 Nowadays, it's very popular for people manage their knowledge with cloud-based services like Evernote or Github.
+But you are not able to reach these knowledges directly in the shell.
 You can think of `tips` as `man + Evernote/Github`, that means integrating your notes on cloud  with a `man` like shell command.

 Usage
 -----